Secuter/SecuterYGOCustomCards/README.md

 Custom MSE with my custom card types: https://drive.google.com/file/d/1Ud7nordPqC3zbp7vqgUKH45VW-HymRzm/view?usp=sharing

+:warning: If you import a set created with a different version of MSE, some text on the card might be blank.
+Unfortunately, this is not fixable, as it happens because the field name in the MSE style was named differently.<br>
+It contains more fonts than those actually used, but I left them all to not miss any.<br>
 It also contains some useful features and shortcuts for frequently used text in Yu-Gi-Oh! cards.

 ### Features